Irritable Bowel Syndrome & Endometriosis, Are They Unfortunate Relatives?

 That’s why it’s so important to run a a highly accurate food sensitivity test instead of playing the guessing game as to what your food triggers are.

 We’ll also want to look at what imbalances in the gut could be triggering additional inflammation.
-Could a pathogen or parasite be causing leaky gut, leading to all of those food sensitivities you’ve developed?
+Could a pathogen be causing leaky gut, leading to all of those food sensitivities you’ve developed?

 Getting a comprehensive stool test can help guide the best strategies to address additional underlying imbalances going on inside the gut.